UrbanAnalyst/docs/src/variables.md

 out to maximal distances of two kilometres that traverse natural spaces.
 This provides a more realistic measure of natural space than simple aggregations of areas, because it measures the ability of people to directly walk from every point in a city through or alongside nearby natural spaces.

+Moreover, aggregate metrics do not generally capture the ability of people to actually access natural spaces.
+A park may, for example, have restricted or even private access.
+This would count as a natural space in a simply aggregate metric, yet not in UA because access restrictions are taken into account in the routing algorithms.

 The algorithm also measures lengths ways walked adjacent to water - so-called "blue space", providing a comprehensive metric of the actual ability to access natural spaces from every point in a city.

 ## Parking index

 The parking index is the ratio of numbers of nearby parking spaces to total volumes of nearby buildings.
-The parking statistic for each point is calculated by adding all nearby parking spaces, with a weighting scheme that decreases exponentially with distance, so that nearby parking spaces count more than parking spaces that are farther away.
+The parking statistic is calculated for each point by adding all nearby parking spaces with a weighting scheme that decreases exponentially with distance, so that nearby parking spaces count more than parking spaces that are farther away.
 Building volumes are also aggregated using an identical weighting scheme.
-The parking index at each point is then the ratio of numbers of parking spaces to total building volumes.
+The parking index at each point is then the ratio of the sum of distance-weighted numbers of parking spaces to the sum of distance-weighted total building volumes.

 All publicly accessible parking spaces are counted, including on-street parking, open parking lots, and multi-level parking garages.
 Building volumes